Transportation Funding Timeline How we got from A to B

 Congress directs USDOT to conduct a national RUC Pilot.

-Public/Private Roads Project pilot launched in April 2023.
+Public/Private Roads Project pilot completed in September 2023.